 Thoughtful response from our students, staff and community are important in finding ways for every student, every day to feel welcomed, included, and respected in HPISD.
 The collective wisdom in this community makes us better and stronger as a school district and provides excellent ideas for continuous improvement.

 Prior to the 2017-18 school year, all district administrators were updated regarding the work/feedback from each of the task forces.

-- The HPISD Board of Trustees approved this year’s student code of conduct, which includes strengthened language related to the mistreatment of others.
+- HPISD Board of Trustees annually approve the student code of conduct, which includes strengthened language related to the mistreatment of others.

-- Each campus principal included the district’s statement of nondiscrimination in every student handbook.
+- HPISD's statement of nondiscrimination is included in every student handbook.
 The statement is also included in the district handbook that is posted online.

-- An anti-bullying guide has been provided to each campus administrator.
+- An anti-bullying guide is provided to each campus administrator.

-- All staff members will now be trained once a year on how to recognize and handle bullying behavior.
+- All staff members are trained once a year on how to recognize and handle bullying behavior.

-- The district is in the process of adding an app (Safe2SpeakUp) and web link for anonymous reporting of bullying and other incidents.
+- HPISD uses Safe2SpeakUp for anonymous reporting of bullying and other incidents.